 As such, you make two lifelong commitments on that day.
 One of them you’ve probably spent a few years leading up to.
-The other you may have decided within half an hour when you went to the jewelers.
+The other you may have decided within half an hour when you went to the jewellers.
 Is it any wonder, then, that this latter commitment doesn’t always have the happiest of endings?
 Many married couples have to resize or replace inappropriate wedding rings.
 Don’t let the same happen to you.
 Ensure you can commit to your ring by asking yourself the following before settling on the one.

 Will that color still work in years to come?

 Colored wedding diamonds come and go.
 A red diamond-encrusted ring may be all the rage now, but it could cause you issues.
-What if your color palette changes as you age?
+What if your colour palette changes as you age?
 What if red doesn’t stand the test of time?
-As a general rule, you’d be better off sticking to colors like those mentioned on www.beautylish.com which are sure to go with anything.
+As a general rule, you’d be better off sticking to colours like those mentioned on www.beautylish.com which are sure to go with anything.
 These tend to be timeless classics which you should easily be happy with for the rest of your life.

 Will the cut get in your way?

 There are no hard and fast rules about what makes a decent wedding ring.
 Some couples opt for classic bands, while others prefer diamonds.
 This is a matter of taste, but it is worth asking yourself whether the cut of a diamond would get in your way later.
 Are you going to be able to hold your babies without stabbing them?
 Can you get on with life without your ring forever catching on things?
 If yes, you’re onto a winner.
 If not, you may be best off reading up about the best cuts on sites like https://diamondexpert.com/.
 That way, you can get the diamonds you want without endless issues in later years.